SolomonKnudson/CLI-TicTacToe/README.md

 ---

-* This repository is my attempt at dynamic CLI tic-tac-toe and my first-ever feature-complete C++ project!
+* This repository is my attempt at dynamic CLI tic-tac-toe, and my first-ever feature-complete C++ project!
 This implementation supports any row-by-column combination in between 3x3 and 55x55.

 ---